Rishabh199-5/javascript/README.md

 then javascript go recursively in the parents memory till the variable is found. the above mentioned process is known as scope chain.

+**let, const declaration**:
+let and const variables are assigned undefined before declaration but in a seperate memory space. in case of var they are assigned undefined in global memory space.

+**temporal dead zone**:
+it is the phase when let and const variables are hoisted till they are initialized

+// console.log(a); //ReferenceError: cannot access 'a' before initialization
+//console.log(b);// undefined
+let a = 10;
+var b = 100;

+when variables are accessed inside temporal dead zone then they are not accessible until not initialized.